CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

-# Lab 01: Secure Infra workloads with Defender for Cloud
+# Exercise 01: Enable Microsoft Defender for Cloud, Microsoft Sentinel, and Azure Monitor, and setup Log analytics for each source

 ### Estimated Duration: 4 hours

-## Exercise 01: Enable Microsoft Defender for Cloud, Microsoft Sentinel, and Azure Monitor, and setup Log analytics for each source
+## Overview

 In this exercise, you will learn how to enable enhanced security features by enabling the Defender for Cloud plans through the Azure portal.
 The Defender plans show you the monitoring coverage for each Defender plan.
 You will be enabling the same for Microsoft Sentinel and Azure Monitor.
 Also, you will set up a Log Analytics workspace to collect logs and data of these resources, and their information will be stored in a workspace.